flowlink/mds_integration/README.md

 # MDS Fulfillment Integration

-This integration is designed to integrate Wombat with [MDS Fulfillment](http://www.mdsfulfillment.com/) API.
+This integration is designed to integrate FlowLink with [MDS Fulfillment](http://www.mdsfulfillment.com/) API.

 This is a fully hosted and supported integration for use with the [FlowLink](http://flowlink.io/)